KauzClay/docs-tap/application-accelerator/creating-accelerators/transforms/loop.hbs.md

 - `SPEL-EXPRESSION` is a SpEL expression that evaluates a list.
 This is the list of elements to be iterated over.
 - `VAR-IDENTIFIER` is the name of the variable to be assigned to the current element on each iteration.
-- (optional) `INDEX-IDENTIFIER` is the name of the variable to be assigned to the index of the current element on each iteration.
+- (Optional) `INDEX-IDENTIFIER` is the name of the variable to be assigned to the index of the current element on each iteration.

 ## <a id="behavior"></a>Behavior